minhtran-q/kafka-knownledge/README.md

   <br/>

   With **idempotent guarantee**, this ensures _exactly-one_ only in a **single producer session**. _Exactly-one_ is not guaranteed when the producer is restarted.
-  When the producer is restarted, it will get a new `Pid` (or the same one, but with a new _epoch number_, when a `TransactionalId` is specified in the config).
+  When the producer is restarted, it will get a new `PID` (producer ID).

   ```
   producerProps.put("enable.idempotence", "true");